VinTurnier/gms_app/README.md

 - Object Oriented Programming
 - Test Driven Development (TDD) with PyTest

-The goal of this project is to collect data that is used for predictive modeling
+The goal of this project is to collect data that is used for predictive modeling.
+Because the project is for a private company not all of the files are being displayed.
+Adanced Queries are not show as those are critical to the companies project.